Getting Started with EntropyScaling.jl

 EOS Calculations

-The calculation of transport properties through entropy scaling is mostly based on fundamental EOS (defined in the Helmholtz energy $a$) as they allow the consistent calculation of all required thermodynamic properties, in particular the configurationa entropy $s_{\rm conf}$.
+The calculation of transport properties through entropy scaling is mostly based on fundamental EOS (defined in the Helmholtz energy $a$) as they allow the consistent calculation of all required thermodynamic properties, in particular the configurational entropy $s_{\rm conf}$.
 The EOS calculations are not part of this package.
 However, there is an extension to the Clapeyron.jl package, which provides a large number of different thermodynamic models.
 The extension is automatically loaded when loading both packages EntropyScaling.jl and Clapeyron.jl.
 Alternatively, custom thermodynamic models can be used by 'dispatching' the functions defined in the thermo.jl file to a custom EOS type.

 using EntropyScaling, Clapeyron